DisposaBoy/GoSublime/README.md

 GoSublime is the copyrighted work of *The GoSublime Authors* i.e me ([https://github.com/DisposaBoy/GoSublime](DisposaBoy)) and *all* contributors.
 If you submit a change, be it documentation or code, so long as it's committed to GoSublime's history I consider you a contributor.
 See [AUTHORS.md](AUTHORS.md) for a list of all the GoSublime authors/contributors.

-GoSublime bundles several dependencies, these all reside under the diriectory tree [something_borrowed/](something_borrowed/) and are the copyright of their respective authors.
+GoSublime bundles several dependencies, these all reside under the directory tree [something_borrowed/](something_borrowed/) and are the copyright of their respective authors.

 Supporters
 ==========